mikelui/mikelui.github.io/_guides/VHDL-basics.md

 #### Naming
 The name `df` is shorthand for *dataflow*.
 Dataflow is the name of the *style* used.
-In the coming weeks, we'll also discuss *behavioral (behav)* and *structural (struct)* architectural styles.
+In the coming weeks, we'll also discuss *behavioral (behav)* and *structural (struct)* styles.
-We could have named our architecture `GooGooGaGa` if we wanted to, but it's clearer choose names based on the architecture style.
+We could have named our architecture `GooGooGaGa` if we wanted to, but it's clearer to choose names based on the architecture style.
 Note that there can be overlap between styles and there is not always a clean distinction.

 In dataflow styles, the architecture is just a set of signal assignments and equations.